 1. Construction

-Mild steel is mostly used in construction due to its favorable machinability and weldability along with its capacity to endure heavy impact loads.
-It is used for the construction of skyscrapers, bridges, and other infrastructure projects.
+Mild steel is mostly used in construction due to its favorable machinability and weldability, along with its capacity to endure heavy impact loads.
+It is used to construct skyscrapers, bridges, and other infrastructure projects.

 2. Industrial Applications

-Automotive: It is used in automotive exhaust systems because of its excellent heat and corrosion resistance nature.
+Automotive: It is used in automotive exhaust systems because of its heat and corrosion resistance.

 Stainless steel is also preferred in industries where maintaining high standards of cleanliness and sanitation are of utmost importance.